paduagroup/fftool/README.md

     and the Wikipedia entry for "Z-matrix (chemistry)".
 Variables can be used for distances, angles and dihedrals.
 Connectivity is inferred from the z-matrix by default.
 In this case cyclic molecules require additional `connect` records to close rings.
-If a `reconnect` record is present, then connectivity is guessed based on bond distances from the force field.
-After the z-matrix the name of a file with force field parameters can be supplied.
+Improper dihedrals can be indicated by `improper` records.
+If a `reconnect` record is present, then connectivity will be guessed based on bond distances from the force field.
+After the z-matrix the informations above,mthe name of a file with force field parameters can be supplied.

     MDL `.mol` is a standard file format, containing a table with coordinates and also bonds.
 The name of a file with force field